 Summary

-Recommendation ITU-T A.1 describes general work methods for ITU-T study groups.
+Recommendation ITU-T A.1 describes general work methods for ITU-T study groups [and the Telecommunication Standardization Advisory Group (TSAG)].
 It provides guidelines related to work methods, such as the conduct of meetings, preparation of studies, management of study groups, joint coordination groups, the role of rapporteurs and the processing of ITU-T contributions and TDs.

 1 Study groups and their relevant groups